LeCodeurDuDimanche/laravel-email-listener/Readme.md

 $emailListener->save();
 ```

-For instance, to add actions to an existing listener and then save it :
+For instance, this is the code to add an action to an existing listener and then save it :
 ```php
 (new EmailListener())
     ->load()